PadmarajBhat/Deep-Learning-Introduction/DeepLearning.ai/TensorFlow In Practice/Intro to TensorFlow/Notes.md

 		* usually, top layer is taken off as we have different set of classes for application
 		* safest way to introduce new layer on top of base model put global average or max pooling and then to put dense layer for classification

+* Tensorflow Extended:
+	* it is the outer jacket to model built.
+It talks about production pipelines for model
+	* Meta data is written in each stages of the pipeline and read back at each stages of the pipeline.